Skip to content

 When two files have equal rank after all promotion rules, the final tie-breaker is:

-1. Original filename (alphabetically, case-insensitive)
+1. Original filename (alphabetical, case-insensitive)

-2. If filenames are identical: Local date/time (earliest first)
+2. If filenames are identical: local date/time, earliest first

-3. If both are identical: Asset ID (lexicographic order)
+3. If both are identical: asset ID, lexicographic order

 This ensures deterministic, reproducible parent selection across multiple runs.